skip to main content

 How to watch MLB games for free

-The easiest way to watch MLB games for free is by purchasing an over-the-air (OTA) antenna to catch FOX and ABC broadcasts.
+The easiest way to watch MLB games for free is by purchasing an over-the-air (OTA) antenna to catch FOX and NBC broadcasts.
 Sure, you have to pay for the antenna itself.
 But once you do, your wallet can return to the dugout.

-Not many MLB games air on FOX and ABC.
-But you’ll get crucial MLB on FOX broadcasts—including the MLB All-Star Game and the World Series.
+Not many MLB games air on FOX and NBC.
+But you’ll get crucial broadcasts, including the MLB All-Star Game, Sunday Night Baseball, and the World Series.
+Before going the antenna route, I recommend entering your zip code on Antennas Direct’s Transmitter Locator to determine which stations are available in your area.

 How to watch MLB games FAQ